eugeniodevv/docs/docs/locations.md

 - Ashburn, USA

 To check the latency from our PoPs you may visit our [Looking Glass](https://lg.neoprotect.net).
-If you are interested in a quick overview of our Tier 1 carriers you can check out https://bgp.tools/as/199414#connectivity.
+If you are interested in a quick overview of our carriers you can check out https://bgp.tools/as/199414#connectivity.

 ## Legacy locations (OVHcloud)
 - Frankfurt, Germany
 - Warsaw, Poland
 - Mumbai, India (Neo plan or higher)

-Over time the legacy locations will be replaced by our own PoPs.
+Over time the legacy locations will be replaced by our own [PoPs](#as199414-pops).

 If none of these locations fit your needs you may contact us on our [Discord](https://discord.neoprotect.net) for a custom solution.